 Customer support and operations also have information that’s valuable to us.
 Sometimes people don’t know we even need help.

-The "How" part describes the impacts of our product or service: "How do we want to change the behavior?", "How could our actors’ behavior change to help us achieve our goal?", "Which behavior is most likely to get us to our goal?".
+The "How" part describes the impacts of our product or service: "How do we want to change the behaviour?", "How could our actors’ behaviour change to help us achieve our goal?", "Which behaviour is most likely to get us to our goal?".